Slash raises $100M Series C at a $1.4B valuation

 Grand Rapids and the credit union advantage

 Lake Michigan Credit Union was founded in 1933 during the depths of the Great Depression, when banks across Michigan were failing and depositors were losing everything.
-A group of local residents in Grand Rapids pooled their savings to create a member-owned financial cooperative - an institution that existed to serve its members rather than generate returns for shareholders.
+A group of Grand Rapids residents pooled their savings to create a member-owned financial cooperative — an institution that existed to serve its members rather than generate returns for shareholders.
 That structure hasn't changed in over 90 years.

-Today, LMCU is the largest credit union in Michigan and one of the largest in the Midwest, with over $12 billion in assets and more than 500,000 members.
+Today LMCU is the largest credit union in Michigan and one of the largest in the Midwest, with over $12 billion in assets and more than 500,000 members.
 The credit union operates branches across western Michigan, from Grand Rapids and Kalamazoo to Traverse City and the Lake Michigan shoreline communities.
-Routing number 272479663 - prefixed with 272, identifying the Federal Reserve Bank of Chicago's Detroit branch - serves all LMCU accounts.

-LMCU's signature product is Max Checking, a high-yield checking account that has consistently offered APY rates far above the national average - often 3% or higher on balances up to $15,000.
-The catch is that members must meet monthly requirements: a minimum number of debit card transactions, enrollment in e-statements, and at least one direct deposit or automatic payment.
-These requirements ensure that Max Checking members are actively using the account, which generates interchange revenue that funds the higher interest rate.
+LMCU's signature product is Max Checking, a high-yield checking account that has consistently offered APY rates far above the national average — often 3% or higher on balances up to $15,000.
+Members must meet monthly requirements to qualify: a minimum number of debit card transactions, enrollment in e-statements, and at least one direct deposit or automatic payment.
+These requirements ensure active account usage, which generates the interchange revenue that funds the higher rate.

-The product has earned LMCU a cult following among rate-chasers and personal finance communities.
-It's not uncommon to see Max Checking recommended on forums like Bogleheads or r/personalfinance as one of the best checking account yields available anywhere.
-For a credit union based in western Michigan, this national visibility is unusual, and it has driven significant out-of-market membership growth.
+The product has earned LMCU a following well beyond Michigan.
+It's regularly recommended on forums like Bogleheads and r/personalfinance as one of the best checking account yields available anywhere — unusual national visibility for a credit union based in western Michigan.

 High-yield accounts are great — until your business outgrows them

 LMCU's Max Checking is genuinely one of the best consumer products in banking.
-But businesses need more than a high APY - they need corporate cards with per-employee spend limits, automated expense categorization, and financial tools that integrate with their accounting stack.
-Slash is purpose-built for business banking, offering the kind of operational infrastructure that helps finance teams manage spend across an organization, not just earn interest on idle deposits.
+But businesses need more than a high APY — corporate cards with per-employee spend limits, automated expense categorization, and financial tools that integrate with their accounting stack.
+Slash is purpose-built for business banking, providing the operational infrastructure that helps finance teams manage spend across an organization, not just earn interest on idle deposits.

 Browse routing numbers